My Career: Barrister Sara Phelan

 I learned about menopause.
 How it’s not the end of the world I had feared.
 How it’s all there for the taking.

-I was grateful that I had been taught how to touch type (my PB is 70words a minute – that’s something I could thank the patriarchy for, if I was of a mind to).
+I was grateful that I had been taught how to touch type (my personal best is 70 words a minute – that’s something I could thank the patriarchy for, if I was of a mind to).
 The format of the book was, on the other hand, a tricky beast.
 It was the first time I’d attempted an epistolary novel and while I had no problem writing page after page of Agatha’s diary, it was more difficult to tell the story of Agatha’s family in this way.

 But it was important to me to tell that story too.
 I didn’t want the novel to be just about menopause.
 There were the layers of Agatha’s life to consider.
 So I gave her a job (historical fiction author) and a family (a husband, two technically grown-up sons, a recently widowed father), friends (well, one really).

-A best friend who has left for the bright lights of LA), and a next door neighbour, Melissa, who drives Agatha crazy with her incessant housework and her constant references to her sexist husband, ‘poor Dermot’.
+A best friend who left for the bright lights of LA, and a next-door neighbour, Melissa, who drives Agatha crazy with her incessant housework and her constant references to her sexist husband, ‘poor Dermot’.

 To ratchet up the tension, I gave Agatha a severe case of writer’s block.
 Oh, and a deadline for her next novel, a mere ten weeks away.
 Nothing like a ticking clock to drive a narrative.